-The plate will require defrosting from time to time as the frost layer builds.
+The unit will require defrosting from time to time as the frost layer builds up on the holdover device.

-Allowing the plate to warm above freezing is one method of defrosting.
+Allowing the unit to warm above freezing is one method of defrosting.
 Warm water or a hair dryer is also a quick method.
-The SEA FROST plates can be scraped with a spatula or ice scraper to remove excessive frost build up.
+The SEA FROST holdover devices can be scraped with a spatula or ice scraper to remove excessive frost build up.